rtrouton/First_Boot_Package_Install_Generator/README.md

 ***How First Boot Package Install Generator.app works***

-**First Boot Package Install Generator.app** is an Automator application that uses AppleScript, shell scripting,  **pkgbuild** and **productbuild** behind the scenes to create payload-free packages.
+**First Boot Package Install Generator.app** is an Automator application that uses AppleScript, shell scripting,  **pkgbuild** and **productbuild** behind the scenes to create installer packages that are designed to serve as a delivery mechanism to install other packages during a Mac's startup process.
 When a script is selected, the following process takes place:

 1. The directory with the user-selected packages is copied to **/tmp** as a zip archive named **fb_installers**, to give the package-building script a consistent value to work with.